osholt/language-MAST/README.md

 # language-MAST
- MAST language support for Atom
+ MAST grammar support for Atom

+ Please report missing keywords, weird behaviour or other bugs.
+If you fix it yourself I am happy to accept contributions.